 FanDuel does currently operates in Canada as a daily fantasy site.
 However, their sportsbook is unavailable in the country.
 FanDuel Canada has expressed interest in getting into the Canadian market – once provinces can legalize single-event betting.
 However, as popular as FanDuel is in the United States, we do not believe it offers any better than what is currently from online sportsbooks available in Canada.

 FanDuel is doing a good job establishing itself as a significant sportsbook in the United States.
 They are quick to jump into markets they can and know the betting preferences of American bettors.
 The overall product they provide in states where legal is clean, fast, and reliable.

 Although FanDuel is growing in the United States, the market in Canada is already full of great online sportsbooks.
-When comparing FanDuel to the biggest names such as Bodog and Betway – it isn't easy to pinpoint many reasons you should switch to FanDuel if it entered the Canadian market.
+When comparing FanDuel to the biggest names such as Betway – it isn’t easy to pinpoint many reasons you should switch to FanDuel if it entered the Canadian market.

 Canadians can only use FanDuel to play daily fantasy games.
 The FanDuel sportsbook and FanDuel app are currently unavailable in Canada.